 Vitamin D is unique among nutrients in that it is a vitamin that transforms into a hormone.
 Like other hormones it functions as a chemical messenger within a feedback cycle responsible for regulating certain bodily functions and it is in that area scientists are learning just how many other benefits the vitamin has.
 It’s known as a fat-soluble vitamin which the human body can only manufacture when exposed to sunlight.

-Apart from infants and young people, because we've taught them to cover up in the sun and to splash on the sun blocker, there are categories of people who are theoretically more likely to be at risk of vitamin D deficiency and who may therefore need to supplement with this nutrient.
+Apart from infants and young people, because we've taught them to cover up in the sun and to splash on the sun blocker, there are categories of people who are more at risk of vitamin D deficiency and who may therefore need to supplement with this nutrient.
 These include:

 - Vegetarians and especially vegans (Vitamin D is found mostly in animal and dairy products).